Who we are

 University of Nottingham

 Dr. Stephanie Coen is an interdisciplinary health geographer using qualitative, arts-based, and participatory methods to identify and intervene in disparities in health, sport, and physical activity.
 A core strand of her research uncovers how seemingly taken-for-granted features of sport and physical activity environments shape gendered inequities in participation and injury risk.
-Coen’s previous knowledge translation professional experience working with scientists and stakeholders across the health spectrum, from biomedical to social sciences, underpins her collaborative solutions-focused ethos.
-ORCID ID: 0000-0003-3939-8792
+Coen’s previous knowledge translation professional experience working with scientists and stakeholders to realise the societal benefits of health research underpins her collaborative solutions-focused ethos.

 Associate Professor, Department of Physical Therapy,